Airbnb and holiday lettings: What to do with the staycation boom

 With the upcoming prolonged Easter weekend, people are turning their thoughts towards going away for a few days.

-Bethan Mack, Solicitor at DAS Law, answers the most important questions for those thinking of tapping in to this growing market.
+Anthony Di Palma, Senior Associate Solicitor at DAS Law, answers the most important questions for those thinking of tapping into this growing market.

 If my property or belongings are damaged or stolen, will my home and contents insurance cover me?

-While a host is not required to take out specific landlord insurance, it would be advisable to speak with a specialist broker or insurer to ensure sufficient protection.
+While a host is not required to take out specific landlord insurance, it would be advisable to speak with a specialist broker or insurer to ensure sufficient protection is in place.

-Could ‘letting’ my rented or leasehold property with Airbnb or another site breach the terms of my lease?
+Could sharing my rented or leasehold property with Airbnb cost me my tenancy or home?

 Millions of Airbnb users may have unknowingly breached the terms of their leases, leaving them vulnerable to legal action or the loss of their tenancy.